- Sustainable production in Acre is financially attractive to investors, with positive rates of return and reasonable payback periods.

-Before the Unlocking Forest Finance project, the state was the subject of the first pilot study in 2013 led by Global Canopy Programme.
+Before the Unlocking Forest Finance project, the state was the subject of the first pilot study in 2013 led by Global Canopy.
 This found beef cattle to be the biggest driver of deforestation.
 Other products, including timber, are also driving cutting of the forest.
 Most of the producers clearing land are smallholders.

 Since 2006, policies have been largely successful in slowing the rate of deforestation.
 The state government has been a pioneer in putting sustainable forest policy at the centre of its economic planning, and has also increased enforcement of protected areas.
 It is notable that while deforestation has been slowed, this does not seem to have greatly affected economic growth, which has still grown faster than the Brazilian average.